-Buying a home is probably the largest investment one will ever make and that is why you need to do your homework and furnish yourself with as much information as possible so you can make a knowledgeable decision.
+Buying a property in Malta or anywhere in the World is probably the largest investment one will ever make and that is why you need to do your homework and furnish yourself with as much information as possible so you can make a knowledgeable decision.
 It is important to read as much information as you can and it is recommended to read articles from websites of reputable real estate agents as well as scan the main newspapers in Malta.
 The main property pages are the Classified Pages which is given free with the Sunday Times of Malta.
 If you live abroad you can subscribe to the digital version by going to www.timesofmalta.com.
 This article has been written to provide you some valid tips to assist you on your decision making process.

 Taking into consideration that Malta is an Island in the Mediterranean with thousands of years of history, a Mediterranean lifestyle and practically no crime, it fits the bill perfectly for an investor like you to take interest in the country.
 If you add the facts that Malta has a scarcity in developable land and is on its way to becoming the hub of the Mediterranean for ICT, iGaming as well as Finance this will probably keep you reading this article.

 Malta’s Vision 2015 is the Governments strategy to becoming a centre of Excellence in six specific areas which are set to be the strong pillars of the country’s Economy; Information and Communication Technology, Financial Services, Tourism, Higher Education, Health and the Manufacturing Industry.